Deck Upgrade Project Without Full Replacement

-When Deck Renovation Is a Better Option Than Full Replacement
+When Deck Upgrade Is a Better Option Than Full Replacement

 Many homeowners assume older decks automatically require full replacement.